bibi14010/itr-scheduler-2020/README.md

 ## Goal

-> The goal of this project is to analyze the scheduling of tasks produced by the OIL file in a trampolineRTOS implementation
+> The goal of this project is to analyze how tasks are scheduled in a simulation of an OIL file
 >
 > This script will analyze the results produced by heptane and will then create an image representing the chosen scheduler
 >